About AHCC Trials Group

 While Hepatocellular Carcinoma (HCC) is the 7th most common cancer in the world and afflicts almost a million people yearly, it is the 4th most important cause of cancer death.
 There is great geographical variation in the distribution of HCC with 80% of the burden found in the Asia-Pacific making the 3rd most common cancer in the region.
 While surgical resection (and in some cases, liver transplantation) offers patients with HCC the most consistent and significant survival advantage, only around 20% of these patients are diagnosed early enough to be eligible for surgical procedures as a curative therapy due to the low sensitivity of current screening methods.

-Only about 30% of patients will intermediate/ locally advanced HCC may benefit from existing therapies that prolong life but the outcome and survival of the remaining inoperable patients remains grave.
+Only about 30% of patients will intermediate/ locally advanced HCC may benefit from existing therapies that prolong life but the outcome and survival of the remaining patients remains grave.
 Even with surgical resection, long term survival of HCC patients has remained unsatisfactory due to recurrent carcinoma and progressive liver disease.
 Chemoprevention in patients at high risk for HCC has also not been clearly established.
 There is thus an urgent need for more clinical trials in HCC (palliative, adjuvant and chemoprevention) to develop new and efficacious therapies, especially in parts of the world where the disease burden is highest.
-These studies will change clinical practice and pave the way towards actualising Precision Oncology in HCC, thereby improving patient outcomes.
+Clinical studies are required to change and actualise Precision Oncology in HCC, thereby improving patient outcomes.